If you follow my blog then you already know what copywriting is and why it’s so important to sell any product or service.

 It’s a question that creates an immense curiosity because, if you think about money from time to time, as is the case of 90% of the population, you’ll want to continue reading.

-If you have managed to get the person who has landed on your website, your SM post or has opened your email, continue reading after the headline, you need to keep creating interest with the introduction.
+If you’ve managed to get the person who has landed on your website, SM post or has opened your email, continue reading after the headline, you need to keep creating interest with the lead.

 Let’s see a couple of examples.